Who gets the house in a divorce?

 Depending on the value of any other assets, it may also be possible to offset one person’s interest in the home against another asset.
 For example, perhaps one of you will keep the family home in exchange for the other keeping a pension fund or holiday home.

-The house that you and your spouse use as your main residence will certainly be considered ‘matrimonial property’ as it is the family home.
+The house you and your spouse use as your main residence will certainly be considered ‘matrimonial property’ as it is the family home.
 This is the case regardless of who paid the deposit or the mortgage.

 Are there circumstances when the family home isn’t split equally?